Sreekarr29/Multi-Agentic-Conversational-AI-System/README.md

 ### ⚙️ Internal Design Limits

     📌 Org Boundaries: Agent only responds to rent, CRM, calendar, and uploaded document topics.

     🌐 Language Handling: Automatically translates non-English inputs to English using langdetect & deep-translator, but:

-If the original message is under 20 characters, translation is skipped to preserve intent.
+         ✅ Purpose of the Limit:
+         Preserves original message without translating if it’s too short.

+         Avoids misclassification of language for very short messages.

+         Ensures greetings like "Hi" don’t become "Ciao" (Italian) by accident.

+         🚫 Limitation Introduced:
+         If a valid short query under 6 characters is sent (e.g., "rent?"), the system might skip translation, which could affect understanding in non-English languages.

+         This limit is a trade-off between translation accuracy and maintaining user intent for short inputs.

     🧠 Out-of-Scope Filtering: Uses Gemini + fallback heuristics to detect unsupported queries.

     🗓️ Calendar Conflict Check: New event creation is blocked if time overlaps with existing events.

     🧠 RAG Scope: check_scope_with_context() uses Gemini to determine if retrieved chunks can answer the question.

 ---